-Name: An-Ping Hsieh Title: Vice President, General Counsel
+Name: An-Ping Hsieh

+Title: Senior Vice President, General Counsel

-Date: May 30, 2014
+Date: May 31, 2016

-HUBBELL INCORPORATED Conflict Minerals Report For The Year Ended December 31, 2013
+HUBBELL INCORPORATED Conflict Minerals Report For The Year Ended December 31, 2015

-This report for the year ended December 31, 2013, is presented to comply with Rule 13p-1 under the Securities Exchange Act of 1934 (the "Rule").
-The Rule was adopted by the Securities and Exchange Commission ("SEC") to implement reporting and disclosure requirements related to conflict minerals as directed by the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 (the Dodd-Frank Act).
-The Rule imposes certain reporting obligations on SEC registrants whose manufactured products contain conflict minerals which are necessary to the functionality or production of their products.
-"Conflict Minerals" are defined as cassiterite, columbite-tantalite, gold, wolframite, and their derivatives, which are limited to tin, tantalum, tungsten, and gold (3TG).
-These requirements apply to registrants whatever the geographic origin of the conflict minerals and whether or not they fund armed conflict.
+This report for the year ended December 31, 2015, is presented to comply with Rule 13p-1 under the Securities Exchange Act of 1934 (the "Rule").
+The Rule was adopted by the Securities and Exchange Commission ("SEC") to implement reporting and disclosure requirements related to Conflict Minerals as directed by the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 (the Dodd-Frank Act).
+The Rule imposes certain reporting obligations on SEC registrants whose manufactured products contain Conflict Minerals which are necessary to the functionality or production of their products.
+"Conflict Minerals" are defined as cassiterite, columbite-tantalite, gold, wolframite, and their derivatives, which are limited to tin, tantalum, tungsten, and gold (also referred to as "3TG").
+These requirements apply to registrants whatever the geographic origin of the Conflict Minerals and whether or not they fund armed conflict.

-If a registrant can establish that the Conflict Minerals originated from sources other than the Democratic Republic of the Congo or an adjoining country (the Covered Countries), or from recycled and scrap sources, they must submit a Form SD which describes the Reasonable Country of Origin Inquiry completed.
+If a registrant has Conflict Minerals but can establish that those Conflict Minerals originated from sources other than the Democratic Republic of the Congo or an adjoining country (the "Covered Countries"), or from recycled and scrap sources, they need to submit only a Form SD which describes the Reasonable Country of Origin Inquiry ("RCOI").

-If a registrant has reason to believe that any of the Conflict Minerals in their supply chain may have originated in the Covered Countries, or if they are unable to determine the country of origin of those Conflict Minerals, then the issuer must exercise due diligence on the Conflict Minerals' source and chain of custody.
+If a registrant has reason to believe that any of the Conflict Minerals in their supply chain may have originated in the Covered Countries, or if they are unable to determine the country of origin of those Conflict Minerals, then the issuer must describe its RCOI and also exercise due diligence on the Conflict Minerals' source and chain of custody.
 The registrant must annually submit a report (a Conflict Minerals Report (the "CMR")) to the SEC that includes a description of those due diligence measures.